martinobdl/safe_OCO/README.md

  pip3 install -r requirements.txt
  ```

-It is suggested to use a virtual environment to run theese experiments.
+It is suggested to use a virtual environment to run these experiments.

+Install [parallel](https://www.gnu.org/software/parallel/) to parallalize the experiments.

 ### Experiments